Lara Álvarez: Biography

-At the end of August 2014, it was announced her incorporation, as co-host, to the morning program Espejo público, at Antena 3.
+At the end of August 2014, it was announced her incorporation, as co-host, to the morning programme Espejo público, at Antena 3.
 On September 23 of the same year, it was announced her incorporation to the radio program 80 y la madre, at M80 Radio, and in December it was announced her return to the Mediaset España group.
-A month later, in January 2015, she joined the program Todo va bien as a replacement for the singer Edurne, and on March 11 it was confirmed her incorporation as a presenter from the island of the program Supervivientes on Telecinco.
+A month later, in January 2015, she joined the programme Todo va bien as a replacement for the singer Edurne, and on March 11 it was confirmed her incorporation as a presenter from the island of the programme Supervivientes on Telecinco.
 Lara has repeated her role as presenter in the following 6 editions of the survival contest.

 From September 2015 she co-hosted Límite 48 horas of Gran Hermano from inside the house of Guadalix de la Sierra.
-In early 2016 it was announced that she would repeat as presenter of Supervivientes and in September of the same year she returned as co-presenter of Límite 48 horas of Gran Hermano 17.
-In early November 2016 it was confirmed that she would present with Carlos Sobera the New Year's Eve chimes from the Puerta del Sol in Madrid for Mediaset España.
+In early 2016, it was announced that she would repeat as presenter of Supervivientes and in September of the same year she returned as co-presenter of Límite 48 horas of Gran Hermano 17.
+In early November 2016, it was confirmed that she would present with Carlos Sobera the New Year's Eve chimes from the Puerta del Sol in Madrid for Mediaset España.

-In March 2017 she joined the program Dani & Flo presented by Florentino Fernández y Dani Martinez on Cuatro.
-In August of the same year it was announced her incorporation to the program as a new presenter.
-In 2019 it was announced her incorporation as presenter of the international contest Juegos sin fronteras, along with Joaquín Prat, broadcast on Telecinco in 2020.
+In March 2017 she joined the programme Dani & Flo presented by Florentino Fernández y Dani Martinez on Cuatro.
+In August of the same year, it was announced her incorporation to the program as a new presenter.
+In 2019, it was announced her incorporation as presenter of the international contest Juegos sin fronteras, along with Joaquín Prat, broadcast on Telecinco in 2020.
 That same year she co-presents the second edition of the game show La casa fuerte, also on Telecinco.

 In 2021, she debuted in music with the song "Juntos somos más", together with Beatriz Luengo and Yotuel Romero for the Euro 2020 on Mediaset.